 - Opana tablets must only be taken by mouth.

 - If you have been taking Opana tablets regularly, do not suddenly stop taking it.
 You may have an increased risk of withdrawal symptoms (eg, nausea, sweating, pain).
 If you need to stop Opana tablets, your doctor will gradually lower your dose.

-- If Opana tablets is no longer needed, dispose of the unused medicine by flushing it down the toilet.
+- If Opana tablets are no longer needed, dispose of the unused medicine by flushing it down the toilet.
 You may also check with your pharmacist for other ways to dispose of Opana tablets.

-- Opana tablets is usually used as needed.
+- Opana tablets are usually used as needed.
 If you forget to use a dose of Opana tablets and you still have pain, use it when you remember as directed by your doctor.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Opana tablets.

 - Opana tablets may cause drowsiness, dizziness, blurred vision, or light-headedness.
 These effects may be worse if you take it with alcohol, other opiate pain medicines, or certain other medicines.
 Use Opana tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.